verder-helpen/comm-isolate/README.md

 # Isolated communication plugin for Verder Helpen

-This respository is a part of the Verder Helpen Platform.
+This repository is a part of the Verder Helpen Platform.
 It contains a communication plugin useable for communication platforms that only want to display a users attribute to helpdesk employees.
 This is useful for minimizing implementation complexity and regulatory requirements on the communication platform itself.